senaite/senaite.queue/README.rst

 unacceptable behavior.

 Contributions go far beyond pull requests and commits.
-Although we love giving you the opportunity to put your stamp on SENAITE.STORAGE, we also are thrilled to receive a variety of other contributions.
+Although we love giving you the opportunity to put your stamp on SENAITE.QUEUE, we also are thrilled to receive a variety of other contributions.

 Please, read `Contributing to senaite.queue document